How to Spot High Risk Accounts in Your Organization

 Speaking of questionable access, wouldn’t it be nice if your system automatically noticed when that one accountant asked for access to systems that they really had no business needing?
 With an intelligent IAM solution, you can force micro-certifications from a senior account when unusual access is requested.

 I know, more alerts, but again isn’t it easier to be automatically alerted to suspicious activity when it happens rather than months later during your audit?
 Often times, a bad actor will enter your system through a seemingly innocuous system or application.
 Something that everyone has access to so it doesn’t seem like anything out of the ordinary is happening until they move throughout your system gaining access rights as they go.
 With IIAM you will be alerted to this activity before it can escalate.

 Do you have summer interns in your company?
 What about consultants or contractors?
-When they finish their project or their internship runs out, do you have a system in place for deprovisioning them?
+When they finish their project or their internship runs out, do you have a reliable system for deprovisioning them?
 With a traditional IAM system, you should be able to see this.
-With intelligence, you can see where your orphaned accounts lie at any time.
-You can report on who hasn’t used their access in 30 days or whatever amount makes sense for your company.
+With intelligence, you can see where your orphaned accounts lie at any time and setup for a reliable system for de-provisioning these critical accounts.